falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

 Again, a high-level description of the steps to follow will surely help:

 - Download the Falcoctl tool.
-- Retrieve content of the rules repository - the file we want to distribute as an OCI artifact.
+- Retrieve content of the rules repository (the file we want to distribute as an OCI artifact).
 - Upload the OCI artifact to the container registry.

 You might be wondering whether we forgot any step.
 We surely did, intentionally.
 Just some little tasks that’ll help us set up the workflow properly.
 What we haven’t missed is the step to convert the ruleset file into an OCI artifact.
-That’s `falcoctl` job.
+That’s [falcoctl](https://github.com/falcosecurity/falcoctl) job.

 Now, let’s create an outline for the workflow.